aws-amplify/docs/ios/authentication.md

 AWSMobileClient.sharedInstance().identityId     //String
 ```

 > Note: The property `username` is available only when using username-password based auth.
-The property `identityId` is avilable only when federation is enabled in `CognitoIdentityPool`.
+The property `identityId` is available only when federation is enabled in `CognitoIdentityPool`.

 ### Managing Security Tokens